-When Katie and Dan first told me about their vision for their intimate City Hall wedding, I was immediately intrigued.
+When Katie and Dan first told me about their vision for their intimate San Francisco City Hall wedding, I was immediately intrigued.
 The ceremony itself would be at San Francisco City Hall–which they had all to themselves on a Saturday afternoon (a treat for any photographer in the Bay Area).
 The rest of the day basically just wanted to take a small group of their closest friends and family on a little tour of San Francisco and do a few portraits along the way.
 Guests would enjoy libations on the trolley, and they’d finish up with a dinner reception at Trou Normand.

 They opted not to cover any getting ready but they did want to have an intimate first look prior to the ceremony.